anusha-0129/Hiringhood_tasks/README.md

 ---

 ### 4️. **Todo Application ✅**
 A **modern and intuitive task management app** built with **ReactJS and Framer Motion**.
 Users can **add, update, and delete tasks** while enjoying a visually engaging experience with smooth animations.
-Future updates will include **API integration for data persistence**.

  **More details**: [Todo Application/README.md](task4/todo/README.md)